flatmapthatshit/Render96ex_macOS/README.md

   The main blocker ATM is getting https://miniaud.io/ to build under Homebrew's version of GCC.
 - [ ] Modify the build process to generate a macOS Application Bundle.\
   This is important as I haven't found a good macOS compatible launcher for Render96.\
-  I already have a solution for this, but I'm currently waiting for authorization to use some artwork.\
+  I already have a solution for this, but I'm currently waiting for authorization to use a certain icon artwork.\
   For now folks will have to make do with a solution such as https://github.com/machinebox/appify and a script like:
   ```
   #!/usr/bin/env bash